 What happens when you combine a 40-year television news veteran, the nation’s foremost documentarian and an open microphone?

-A no-holds-barred conversation on the news business, documentaries, reporting bias and the Republican vice presidential nominee, among other weighty topics.
+A no-holds-barred conversation on the news business, news documentaries, reporting bias and vice presidential nominee Sarah Palin, of course.

 Schieffer and renowned documentarian Ken Burns appeared on Sept.
 22 in a special engagement hosted by the Graduate School of Business Administration’s Center for Communications and the National Academy of Television Arts and Sciences.

 “A Conversation with Ken Burns and Bob Schieffer” was held in the McNally Amphitheatre on the Lincoln Center campus hours before the pair was honored with 2008 Lifetime Achievement Emmy Awards, along with the late Tim Russert.

 Speaking on Palin, Schieffer said, “She’s basically an unknown person, and the American people have a right to know who she is.

 “I do not believe she’s been mistreated by the media and if she doesn’t start holding news conferences, it could be a problem,” he continued.